junguler/firefox-dark-userContent.css/README.md

 to unlock the usage of custom css go to `about:config` search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`

+if you find these color settings are not taking effect go to `about:config` search for `layout.css.prefers-color-scheme.content-override` and set it to `0`

 to find your profile folder go to `about:support` click `Profile Directory` and `Open directory` - alternatively you can go to `about:profiles` click on `Root Directory` and `Open directory` depending on your os it might be called folder too (in both pages)

 set the firefox theme to dark in `about:addons` > `themes` and from there it should be a smooth experience without any white flashes before pages loading or when clicking on a link (tested under kubuntu 20.04 firefox 95)